-USC Fertility was one of the first programs to publish its experience with different aspects of natural cycle IVF, and we released our success rates in 1989, 1990, 1992, and 1998.
+USC Fertility was one of the first programs to publish its experience with different aspects of natural cycle IVF, and we released our success rates in 1989, 1990, 1992, 1998 and most recently in 2016.
 In the 1992 study, we found that although the pregnancy rate was one half of that in stimulated cycles, the per embryo implantation rate was higher in natural cycle than in stimulated cycles.
 Now that the typical IVF pregnancy rate is much higher than the pregnancy rates in 1992, we anticipate the success rates with natural cycle IVF will also be higher.

 FAQs for Natural Cycle IVF